FuriouZz/blog/content/posts/2024-01-02/index.md

 So in this post, we will:
   * Create project file structure
   * Configure Deno and Lume
-  * Start a server locally and see our blog
+  * Start a server locally and have a look at blog
   * Change blog title and welcome message
   * Create a page
   * Share data between multiple pages